jalerngabekti/checker_bw/README.md

 ### 5. Minimal Usage Example

-Once the listener is running, you can interact with it programmatically (for example, from a Python REPL) by importing the main class and starting it manually:
+Once the listener is running, you can also interact with it programmatically (for example, from a Python REPL) by importing the main class and starting it manually:

 ```python
 from checker_bw.listener import CrossChainEventListener